The Good, the Bad, and the Sampled: a No-Regret Approach to Safe Online Classification: PRELIMINARIES

 \end{restatable}

-As $\norm{\theta\opt} = 1$, a ball of radius $\tau\opt$ is a subset of the contexts tested by the baseline policy.
+As $\norm{\theta\opt}_2 = 1$, a ball of radius $\tau\opt$ is a subset of the contexts tested by the baseline policy.
 The contexts drawn from this ball form a positive definite covariance matrix, which implies that the minimum eigenvalue of the overall covariance matrix is positive.
 We defer the proof to \Cref{app:min_eigenval_discussion}.

 Importantly, these assumptions are strictly for the \textit{analysis} of our algorithm.
-We do not require knowledge of any of these parameters $m,M,\lambda_0$, or $p\opt$ as input to our algorithm.
+Our algorithm does not require knowledge of any of these parameters $m,M,\lambda_0$, or $p\opt$ as input.
 We are able to learn and adapt to them on the fly, they simply requiring them to be strictly positive and finite.